If you do not pay your Council Tax on time, you will be issued the following:

 You will be charged costs for the issue of the summons.

-If you can't pay the amount in full, please contact Local Taxation by telephone on 01723 232378 or by email email@example.com.
-It is unlikely that the summons will be withdrawn but the council can agree a payment plan with you that means you will not need to attend the Magistrates Court hearing.
+If you can't pay the amount in full, please contact Local Taxation by telephone on 01723 232378 or by email firstname.lastname@example.org.
+It is unlikely that the summons will be withdrawn but we can agree a payment plan with you.

-If the council proves to the satisfaction of the court that these sums are due from you, the court must issue a liability Order for the sum outstanding.
-This can be done even if you are not present The Council will apply for costs of £10.00 to cover the cost of recovery action to be taken.
+If we prove to the satisfaction of the court that these sums are due from you, the court must issue a liability Order for the sum outstanding.
+This can be done even if you are not present, we will apply for costs of £25.00 to cover the cost of recovery action to be taken.
 This is in addition to the £50.00 for the issue of the summons.

-If the amount shown as outstanding on the summons is paid in full to the Council by the day before the Court Hearing the Council will still apply for costs of £50.00 for the issue of the summons but will not apply for the additional £10.00 costs.
+If the amount shown as outstanding on the summons is paid in full to us the day before the Court Hearing, we will still apply for costs of £50.00 for the issue of the summons but will not apply for the additional £25.00 costs.